nyior/Nyior/README.md

 <h1 align='left'> Hi there! :wave:  I'm <a href="https://nyior-clement.netlify.app"> Nyior Clement :smiley:</a></h1>

 <p align='left'>
 Budding Software Engineer and technical writer from Nigeria.
-Trust me, I have __passion for technology__, I really __love to learn__ and get better everyday and I enjoy __helping other people__ when/if I can.
-I'm currently building :computer: cool things as an intern at <a href="https://mlh.io/"> Major League Hackig</a>
+Trust me, I have <i>passion for technology</i>, I really <i>love to learn</i> and get better everyday and I enjoy <i>helping other people</> when/if I can.
+I'm currently building :computer: cool things as an intern at <a href="https://mlh.io/"> Major League Hacking</a>
 </p>

 <p align='left'>